 More Than One Way to Skin a Snake

-As I started formulating the ideas / concepts for the customized data structure, I recalled having vaguely seen mention of a thing called "DataClasses".
+As I started formulating the ideas / concepts for the customized data structure, I recalled having vaguely seen mention of a thing in Python called "DataClasses".
 Had no idea what it actually was.
 It intrigued me.
 So I started chasing after it (started searching for clues).

 Turned out to be a popular topic.
 Many, many tutorials about it.